ikranergiz/ikranergiz/README.md

- # Hi there 👋,I'm Ikra Nergiz
+ # Hi there 👋,I'm Ikra
  ## About me

 - ✨I am computer engineering student #2 at Istanbul Medeniyet University.